[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 So far as Humphreys is concerned, the version adopted in the text accords fully with his narrative except that Humphreys did not mention Meade's letter of noon, of which it is possible that he knew nothing.
 The narrative here used does not disagree with Marshall, though he did not mention the warnings from Humphreys to withdraw.
 As for Taylor's narrative, it presents no obstacle to this chronology and helps little with it, because he was frankly confused in his memory as to what happened.
 It is worth noting that Alexander, who went over the evidence with some care, saw the inconsistency between the time the truce was supposed to begin and the time it actually covered.
 "This truce may have been prolonged," he stated (op. cit., 608).
 Evidently he overlooked Meade's dispatch of noon which, it is believed, in reality extended a truce already agreed upon informally.

 In Henry H. Humphreys's Andrew Atkinson Humphreys: A Biography (1924), the author took the view to which the present writer has p515 come, though he differed slightly as to the time of the two truces.
 He said (pp306‑7): ". . .
-General Lee withdrawing from the front of the II Corps, at about 11 A.M., the corps had come up with Indicates a West Point graduate and gives his Class.Longstreet's command. . . .
+General Lee withdrawing from the front of the II Corps, at about 11 A.M., the corps had come up with Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet's command. . . .
 The corps was at once formed for attack, the VI Corps forming on the right of the II, when at the moment the attack was to begin, it was suspended by the arrival of General Meade.
 He had read General Lee's letter to General Grant, granted on his [Meade's] lines a truce for one hour, in view of negotiations for a surrender.
 The truce expired at 1 P. M. . . .
 When the corps advanced at the expiration of the truce, the enemy's pickets or skirmishers had disappeared. . . .
 The corps on reaching the fringe of timber was again halted by General Meade, with the information that the time of the truce had been extended.
 A staff officer of either General Ord's or General Sheridan's had ridden through the enemy's lines, bearing a message to General Meade that the truce with them was on."

 [image ALT: Valid HTML 4.01.]